cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

   * `use_existing_resource`: a boolean to indicate if the user want use pre-exising installation of terraform , that will skip the installation , but will download the plugins that is specified in `plugins`
   * `installation_source`: Location to download the Terraform installation from.
 Ignored if 'use_existing' is true.
-  * `plugins`: List of plugins to download and install.
+  * `plugins`: Plugins that you wish to install.
+A dictionary with, registered path as key and download URL as value.
   * `executable_path`: Where the Terraform binary is located in the Cloudify Manager.
-Default is `/usr/bin/terraform`.
-It is your Cloudify Administrator's responsibility to ensure this binary is on the system and that it is executable by the `cfyuser`.
+Default is null, Cloudify will manage the download of the Terraform binary to the deployment directory.
+If the default is changed, it is your responsibility to request that your Cloudify Administrator install binary is on the system, and that it is executable by the `cfyuser`.

+**Deprecated properties:**

+_These properties are no longer supported, however, the they still exist in the model._

   * `storage path`: Optional.
 A path on the Cloudify Manager to a directory where the plan files are located.
 The default behavior is to create temporary files.
   * `plugins dir`: Optional.
 A path on the Cloudify Manager to a directory where Terraform plugins are located.